rseah145/smw-term2/lesson_6/Theory.md

 <br>

-Scenario B, Tunnel between VPN client on Alice's PC and IPsec gateway (PC tunnel endpoint to edge router)
+Scenario B, Tunnel between VPN client on Alice's PC and IPsec gateway (PC tunnel endpoint to edge router) (traffic from PC to router is protected by IPsec)